Miss Rodeo America

-Current Miss Rodeo America 2025
+Current Miss Rodeo America 2026

-The Miss Rodeo America 2025 Pageant was held from November 30th to December 8th, 2024, at the South Point Hotel and Casino in Las Vegas.
-At the pageant, Callie Mueller was crowned Miss Rodeo America.
-Callie previously served as the 2024 Miss Rodeo South Dakota.
+The Miss Rodeo America 2026 Pageant was held from November 29th to December 7th, 2025, at the South Point Hotel and Casino in Las Vegas.
+At the pageant, Olivia Favero was crowned Miss Rodeo America.
+Olivia previously served as the 2025 Miss Rodeo Utah.
+She is the seventh woman from her state to win the title.

 History

 The Miss Rodeo America pageant is held in December of every year in conjunction with the National Finals Rodeo (NFR).
 The competition takes place in Las Vegas, Nevada.
 Reigning state rodeo queens from across America are eligible to compete for the title and are judged on their appearance, horsemanship, and personality.
 The winner receives over $20,000 in prizes, including a crown that fits on her cowboy hat, scholarships, Montana Silversmiths jewelry and belt buckles, Justin Boots and Wrangler apparel.
 She reigns for one year and is expected to travel more than 120,000 miles during her reign.
 She also makes public appearances at schools and other venues to promote rodeo.
 Miss Rodeo America was inaugurated in 1956, and the first winner was Marilyn Scott Freimark, who later became a rancher.
-Callie Mueller of South Dakota is the 2025 Miss Rodeo America.
+Olivia Favero of Utah is the 2026 Miss Rodeo America.